 Class 2 and Class 3 frames are not allowed in an IBSS.
 If an IBSS STA receives a Class 2 or Class 3 frame, it shall ignore the frame.

 A STA shall not transmit Class 2 frames unless in State 2 or State 3 or State 4.

+A STA affiliated with an MLD shall not transmit Class 2 frames unless the MLD is in State 2 or State 3 or State 4.

 A STA shall not transmit Class 3 frames unless in State 3 or State 4.

+A STA affiliated with an MLD shall not transmit Class 3 frames unless the MLD is in State 3 or State 4.

+NOTE – Frames transmissions on a link between an AP MLD and a non-AP MLD associated with the AP MLD is subject to additional constraints (see 33.3.7 (Link management)).